zpuckeridge/blog/README.md

+# DEPRACATED

 [![CodeQL](https://github.com/zpuckeridge/blog/actions/workflows/codeql-analysis.yml/badge.svg?branch=preview)](https://github.com/zpuckeridge/blog/actions/workflows/codeql-analysis.yml)

 # Personal Blog

 This is my personal corner of the internet, a place to experiment, learn and try new things.
 The goal of this project is to have a forward-facing display site to show employers a quick overview of my skills and capabilities in a minimalistic and simple fashion.

 This project is forked from the gatsby-starter-blog.
 I have been tweaking and adding features to make it my own.

 ## Installation

 Install necessary packages with:

 `yarn install`